Tree Frog LLC banner

 Certified Arborist and Qualified Tree Risk Assessor, through the International Society of Arboriculture #PN-7375A.

-To be an ASCA member, you must have at least five years of experience in arboriculture plus one of the following educational requirements: 1.
-Possess a four-year degree in arboriculture or a closely related field, such as urban forestry, horticulture, plant pathology, entomology, forestry, or plant biology.
-2. Be a Board Certified Master Arborist.
-3. Have a minimum of 240 approved CEUs.
+Membership in ASCA requires a minimum of five years of professional experience in arboriculture, along with meeting at least one additional qualification.
+These include holding a four year degree in arboriculture or a closely related field such as urban forestry, horticulture, plant pathology, entomology, forestry, or plant biology, achieving Board Certified Master Arborist status, or completing a minimum of 240 approved continuing education units.

 Continued Education